-Preston Stahly grew up in Indiana where in his early teens he began performing and arranging music in soul, R&B, and rock bands on the midwest college circuit, in the Chicago/Milwaukee area, and as a studio musician at Chess Records in Chicago.
-He pursued academic training at Indiana University where he studied composition with Barton McLane, and then transferred to the University of Michigan where he received a bachelor’s degree in composition with a minor in philosophy, followed by a master’s degrees in composition.
-His principal teachers at Michigan included William Albright, Leslie Bassett, William Bolcom, Ross Lee Finney, Eugene Kurtz, and George B. Wilson.
+Preston Stahly is a composer and producer who pursued academic training at Indiana University and the University of Michigan, where he received a bachelor’s degree in composition with a minor in philosophy, followed by a master’s degree in composition.
+His principal teachers include William Albright, Leslie Bassett, William Bolcom, Ross Lee Finney, Eugene Kurtz, Barton McLean, and George B. Wilson.
 In 1982 he was awarded a Charles Ives scholarship from the American Academy and Institute of Arts and Letters for his Chimera, a three-part work for orchestra.

 As co-creator of the Tribeca New Music Festival from its inception in 2001 he spearheaded the Avant Pop movement in NYC, focusing on a new classical music infused with American pop culture.
 The press has praised the series saying, “The success of the Tribeca New Music Festival no doubt stems both from high-quality performances and from its eclectic, anti-elitist ‘avant pop’ programming ethos.”—The New York Times, and “The reigning aesthetic, dubbed ‘the emerging avant pop’ by artistic director Preston Stahly, welcomes a wide variety of composers, united by creative engagement with popular culture.” —Steve Smith, TimeOut NY.

 In 2004 he became the artistic and executive director of Tribeca New Music, Inc., and is an Artist in Residence at Nancy Manocherian's The Cell theater in NYC.